 The National Advocacy center will also offer internships.
 The position descriptions are below:

 This position is located in the Publications Unit of the Office of Legal Education, National Advocacy Center, United States Department of Justice.
 The principal task will be to research, cite check, and edit legal textbooks and the United States Attorneys' Bulletin (www.usdoj.gov/usao/eousa/foia_reading_room/foiamanuals.html), but work may involve creating original content for publication.
 All other duties as assigned.
 Applicants must be able to write clearly, accurately, and grammatically.
 The normal schedule is fifteen hours per week during the school year, full time in the summer, but there is considerable flexibility.
 Please include cover letter, grade sheet, copy of unofficial Law School transcript, and a writing sample (preferably one that demonstrates knowledge of and proficiency with the Blue Book).
 There are 2 paid positions available.
-Applications will be accepted after December 1st, 2011.
-Preference for hire 1Ls who will completing their first year in spring of 2012.
 The positions are full-time for the summer, and part time for 2L year.
 Possibility to continue job into 2L summer and/or 3L school year.

 This position is with the Indian Country Training Team in the Office of Legal Education, National Advocacy Center, United States Department of Justice.
 The principal responsibilities will be to research, edit, and cite check a practice manual on prosecuting violence against women crimes in Indian country, but work may include creating original content for this publication and others.
 All other duties as assigned.
 Applicants must be able to write clearly, accurately, and grammatically.
 The ideal candidate is one interested in Indian law and issues relating to violence against women.
 The normal schedule is fifteen hours per week during the school year, full time in the summer, but there is considerable flexibility.
 Please include cover letter, grade sheet, copy of unofficial Law School transcript, and a writing sample (preferably one that demonstrates knowledge of and proficiency with the Blue Book).
-There is 1 position available that preferably would be filled by a 2L who could begin in early 2012.
 This is an unpaid position.

 Mary Beth Pfister